pkaig/Rotorflight-Docs/docs/Tutorial-Walkthroughs/ELRS-telemetry-reuse.md

 This tutorial will guide you through the process of *re-using/transforming* the unused ELRS sensor into a more useful Rotorflight sensors.

-the following procedure will allow you to get the following telemetry sensors on your radio, these sensors are:
+The following procedure will allow you to get the following telemetry sensors on your radio, these sensors are:

 * Flight/Governor status and adjustment functions
 * BEC Voltage